kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

 ### Preparing a fire site
 - **Location**: Choose a flat, dry area protected from the wind, close to your shelter and a fuel supply.
 - **Preparation**: Clear the ground to expose soil and remove any flammable materials to prevent unintended spreading.
-If in snowy conditions, use a platform of green logs to build the fire on.
+In snowy conditions, use a platform of green logs to build the fire on.

 ### Fire reflector (optional)
 A fire reflector is a wall built behind the fire to reflect heat towards you and protect the fire from wind.
 Use rocks, logs, or snow to build a barrier.
 It is easier to build a reflector before starting the fire.